Chat with us, powered by LiveChat Cambodia & Vietnam Solo Tours | Guided tours for solo travelers

 What's this?

-What's Included
+What's included?

 • Transfer by a private air-conditioned vehicle - Drinking water and refreshing towels are provided in the vehicles

-• Welcome drink & Information Meeting
+• Welcome drink & information meeting

-• 2 nights cruise in Halong Bay
+• Two night cruise in Halong Bay

 • Accompanying Solos Tour Leader